 - Some Essential Guidelines to Remember

-Self-soothing is an ideal technique which not only helps your child to get into the habit of settling himself to sleep but also gets you a quality sleep.
+Self-soothing is an ideal technique which not only helps your child get into the habit of settling himself, but also helps you get some quality sleep.
 Teaching your child to self-soothe will prove a blessing for you, as you won’t have to wake up whenever your child is awake.
-You can start training your child to sleep through various techniques before they start getting absolutely dependent on you for their sleep patterns.
+You can start training your child to soothe himself through various techniques before he starts getting absolutely dependent on you for his sleep patterns.

-Simply put, self-soothing is a skill that allows babies to comfort themselves to sleep without crying or having comforted by a parent or caregiver.
-Newborns expect to be comforted before sleep by means such as cuddling, rocking, or patting, and if not given the due attention they tend to cry.
-Teaching your nbaby self-soothing techniques can help him sleep without being attended to constantly.
+Simply put, self-soothing is a skill that allows babies to comfort themselves to sleep mostly after night time awakening without crying or having comforted by a parent or caregiver.
+Newborns expect to be comforted before sleep by means such as cuddling, rocking, or patting, and if not given the due attention, they tend to cry.
+Teaching your baby self-soothing techniques can help him sleep without being attended to constantly.

 What Does It Involve?

 Self-soothing involves various actions that help a baby comfort himself.
 Some of the techniques involved in self-soothing are listed below: